olgazim/LucidChart-User-Documentation/docs/Olga_formatting_lines.md

 ## Style a line

-Lucidchart provides various options on how you can customize an existing line.
+Lucidchart provides various options on how you can customize an existing line, such as color, shape, style, width and type of endpoints.
 To start any customization, select a line on the canvas and go to the formatting toolbar to choose a desired formatting option.